Adamya-Gupta/HomeServer-Guide/README.md

 > [!TIP]
 > Every router has little different admin settings so names can be like IP Reserve , Static IP , etc.

-- Open your routers Setting
-- by entering default gateway ip adderess in a browser
+=> Open your routers Setting - By entering default gateway ip adderess in a web browser <br>
-- to check your routers ip address enter this command in terminal
+=> To check your routers ip address enter this command in terminal
 - for Windows

    ```Shell